-The United States Department of Housing and Urban Development (HUD) provides Community Development Block Grant (CDBG) Program funds on an annual basis to entitlement jurisdictions to help develop "...viable urban communities by providing decent housing and a suitable living environment to low- and moderate-income persons.
-The program is authorized under Title 1 of the Housing and Community Development Act of 1974, Public Law 93-383, as amended; 42 U.S.C.-5301 et seq."
+The United States Department of Housing and Urban Development (HUD) provides Community Development Block Grant (CDBG) Program funds on an annual basis to entitlement jurisdictions.
+The program is authorized under Title 1 of the Housing and Community Development Act of 1974, Public Law 93-383, as amended; 42 U.S.C.-5301 et seq.